EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Cypher_exercises.md

 This document contains the exercises that the participants will have to solve during the hackathon.
 The idea is to introduce the participant to Cypher and the possibilities of Graph Databases (GD) through a series of exercises.

 The exercises start out simple and increase in difficulty and complexity.
-Additionally, there is a seperate notebook that will introduce some graph algorithms, then working in teams implement graph algorithms and add them as potential features to a machine learning model.
+Additionally, there is a seperate notebook that will introduce some graph algorithms, then the participants can work in teams to implement those graph algorithms and add them as potential features to a machine learning model.
 <!--
 The exercises are split into 3 levels.
 Each level is more demanding than the previous as it touches upon more advanced concepts.
-The structure is the following:
+The structure is described below:

 ***Level 1 : Basics of Cypher and GD***